 - Avoiding brand safety issues through better content alignment

-Adidas implemented a three-pronged strategy:
+Adidas used a three-part strategy:

 - First-party data enrichment: Expanded their app and loyalty programme to collect valuable customer data directly